stephengpope/no-code-architects-toolkit/docs/media/transform/media_to_mp3.md

 # `/v1/media/transform/mp3` API Documentation

 ## Overview
-This endpoint is used to convert media files (such as video or audio) to MP3 format.
-It accepts a media URL as input, performs the conversion process, and uploads the resulting MP3 file to cloud storage.
-The endpoint returns the cloud storage URL of the converted MP3 file upon successful conversion.
+This endpoint allows you to convert media files (such as video or audio) to MP3 format.
+The conversion process is handled asynchronously, and the converted MP3 file is uploaded to cloud storage.
+The endpoint returns the cloud storage URL of the converted file upon successful completion.

 ## Endpoint
 **URL Path:** `/v1/media/transform/mp3`